Terms and Conditions

 Tickets currently purchased from B:Music Ltd, the music charity responsible for Town Hall and Symphony Hall are sold at a price inclusive of £3-4 per ticket commission, unless stated otherwise.
 Exceptions include: concert packages for CBSO, Ex Cathedra and other classical seasons, and tickets with a value of £15 or less.
 (These exceptions may incur a £1.50 postage charge.)

 Customers who book a wheelchair space will also only pay £3-4 per ticket commission for the ticket they purchase and nothing for any free carer ticket.

 Please take care of your tickets, as we may not be able to issue duplicates.
-You may be charged for duplicate tickets.
+You will be charged for duplicate tickets.

 Promotional codes and special offers cannot be applied to tickets that have been already booked.